EMMC-ASBL/oteapi-core/README.md

 > Framework for accessing data resources, mapping data models, describing the data to ontologies and perform data transformations

+We highly recommend reading this page in [the official documentation](https://emmc-asbl.github.io/oteapi-core).

 ## About OTEAPI Core

 OTEAPI Core provides the core functionality of OTEAPI, which stands for the *Open Translation Environment API*.